Verdoso/GreenSummer/README.md

 It started as a set of controllers and configuration that I felt tempted to copy/paste into each of my projects.
 So I decided to create a shared library instead.
 Some of the functionality might be developed in the future in Spring (Boot) itself, and then I'll be more than happy to deprecate it and move along.
 In the mean time, this is a brief summary of the utilities that one can find in Green Summer

+ - **ConfigInspectorController**: A controller to show the effective configuration that is in place currently and the sources it comes from.
  - **Log4JController**: A controller to list/modify the Log4j2 log levels configuration at runtime.
  - **LogbackController**: A controller to list/modify the Logback log levels configuration at runtime.
  - **HealthController**: A simple controller with an actionable toggle that can be used from balancers or health checks to control whether the application should be used or not.